readingcapital/readingcapital.github.io/volume-1/index.md

 The machine makes workers redundant, which is not a reason to rejoice but means poverty for those workers.
 The machine appears as the opponent of the worker.

-#### The Compensation Theory, with Regard to the Workers Displaced by Machinery ####

-The system of machinery separates workers from their means of subsistence.
-In the ideology criticises in this section this appears as that these means of subsistence are now available for other workers.
-Except that they do not have the means to pay for them.
-If additional workers are employed, then by additional capital.

-#### Repulsion and Attraction of Workers through the Development of Machine Production.
-Crises in the Cotton Industry ####

-Rationalisation repulses workers — they are replaced by machines.
-If this leads to an expansion of capitalist production then additional workers are attracted.
-Relative diminution of workers, with (potential) absolute increase at the same time.

 #### The Revolutionary Impact of Large-Scale Industry on Manufacture, Handicrafts and Domestic Industry ####

 To compete against superior productivity of large-scale industry manufacture,